-13. Definitions
+14. Definitions

-Biosecurity event - A mouse plague, disease or pest incursion (get definition from Biosecurity).
+Biosecurity event - An agricultural plague, disease or pest event.

-Defined area - A Local Government Area (LGA) that has been declared a Natural Disaster following the event.
+Defined area - A Local Government Area (LGA) that has been declared a Natural Disaster for the event.

 Direct damage relates to physical damage that occurred as a result of the event.
 This means immediate damage caused by flood-waters at the time of the floods.
 The hazard can remain so long as flood waters remain.
 There is a distinction however, between clean-up activities that cause damage in themselves, and damage that occurs as a direct result of the floods.
 For example, a boat that is damaged during the floods or while flood waters remain high, would be covered.
 But a boat that is damaged during the recovery process, after flood-waters have receded, would not be covered.